smorin/py-launch-blueprint/docs/source/contributing/cla/cla-setup-guide.md

 If the contributor hasn't signed the CLA:

 - CLA Assistant will comment on the PR with a signature request
-- The contributor will fill in metadata as prompted

 Once signed, CLA Assistant will: